She'll Never AdmitM. Stanley Bubien

-Attempting to savor the moment, I turned first to Marjorie Gunderson, grinning expectantly.
+Attempting to savor the moment, first I turned to Marjorie Gunderson, grinning expectantly.
 However, as she spooned the outmeal-like substance into her mouth, she raised her eyebrow with a look of interest.
 Harry nudged my shoulder, but I ignored him.
-She was smiling!
+Marjorie was smiling!

 "Robin," he said, nudging me a second time, "here."